kn65op/howTos/Spacemacs.md

 # How to set directory as root directory when there are submodules in git for HELM
-Put ..projectile in root directory.
+Put .projectile in root directory.